 A Sinking fund is like a special purpose saving account.
-The company deposits the money with an intention to repay a debt or replace an asset or acquisition in the future.
-The money in the fund is put regularly and one uses only for the predefined purpose.
+The company deposits the money with the intention to repay a debt or replace an asset or acquisition in the future.
+The money in the fund is put regularly, and one uses it only for a predefined purpose.
 For example, if a company plans to replace an old asset some five years down the line, it will regularly deposit a set amount in the sinking fund to save the money for buying a new asset.

 What’s the Need?

 The primary intention of creating such a fund is to ease the debt burden.
 A company regularly maintains such a fund to ensure that its financial position does not come under pressure when the debt is due.
 Therefore, creditors or lenders also positively view such a fund and the company.
 If a company maintains such a fund, it lowers the default risk for the borrowers.

 To ensure that the amount in the fund is used for the set purpose, the sinking fund account is set as a custodial account.
 The company makes the payment to the trustees, who then use the fund for the set objective.

 Payments to the sinking fund are usually a fixed amount.
 However, variable payments are legal in certain scenarios, like when a company has uneven earnings.
 In some cases, the company does not need to deposit any money in the fund for several years.

 Sometimes, a company maintains one sinking fund for several debt obligations rather than creating separate for each debt.
 We also call such funds aggregate or blanket sinking funds.
 The percentage of payment applied to each debt is predefined or is selected by the issuer.

 Usually Used to Retire Bonds

 A sinking fund is usually used to redeem bonds.
 Companies, for instance, regularly deposit money in such a fund to buy back bonds before they mature.
 Such a buyback helps in boosting investors’ confidence.